NathanielChen07/Read_Me_Practice/README.md

 # Read_Me_Practice

-This Read Me was created to practice writing a good Read Me
+This blank repository was created to practice writing a good Read Me

 ## Installation